 “Justice will not be served until those who are unaffected are as outraged as those who are.”
 Benjamin Franklin

-The Black Blue Race Conscious Project is designed to combat anti Black bias in policing and reduce excessive uses of force by: 1) building trust, familiarity, empathy and community cooperation between police officers and Black youth and adults through a series of race conscious training’s using face to face conversations, role playing, case scenarios and teachings in African American history and culture and; 2) training youth and adults in de-escalation strategies to reduce conflict and deadly violence during traffic stops and other interactions with police.
+As a part of our Human Rights Education and Advocacy Program, SIFJS developed a comprehensive and innovative online police training course titled: Black Americans: Race Conscious, Racial Bias, and Discriminatory Policing and Unlawful Traffic Stops.
+This innovative curriculum was created for law enforcement professionals and has been used to train, among others, Florida Department of Law Enforcement (FDLE) commanders.
+Specifically, this groundbreaking curriculum and our other racial justice de-escalation initiatives are designed to combat anti-Black bias in policing and reduce excessive uses of force by: 1) building trust, familiarity, empathy and community cooperation between police officers and Black youth and adults through a series of race conscious training’s using face to face conversations, role playing, case scenarios and teachings in African American history and culture and; 2) training youth and adults in de-escalation strategies to reduce conflict and deadly violence during traffic stops and other interactions with police.

-The SIFJS will establish a Data Examination Project aimed at collecting and providing quantitative and qualitative analyses of arrest, citation, traffic stop and complaint rates to identify anti-Black racial disparity trends including such factors as race, gender, age and area code or community.
+The SIFJS is establishing a Data Examination Project aimed at collecting and providing quantitative and qualitative analyses of arrest, citation, traffic stop and complaint rates to identify anti-Black racial disparity trends including such factors as race, gender, age and area code or community.
 It will also assist law enforcement agencies to conduct racial animus testing for new recruits and existing officers.

-The SIFJS will develop two new apps aimed at de-escalating conflict and safeguarding African-American drivers during and after traffic stops including: 1) The Racial Justice Mobile app, which will track, digitally record, monitor and mediate traffic stops and after the stop behavior and other interactions with police and: 2) The De-escalation and Safety app, which will confirm the identity of drivers and automate citations and interactions thereby reducing the opportunity for conflict escalation during traffic stops.
+Finally, the SIFJS is developing two new apps aimed at de-escalating conflict and safeguarding African-American drivers during and after traffic stops including: 1) The Racial Justice Mobile app, which will track, digitally record, monitor and mediate traffic stops and after the stop behavior and other interactions with police and: 2) The De-escalation and Safety app, which will confirm the identity of drivers and automate citations and interactions thereby reducing the opportunity for conflict escalation during traffic stops.
 Automation technology will reduce conflict during traffic stops.

 “Unless racism, apathy and violence are uprooted in police culture, civilian-police distrust, animosity, and conflict is inevitable.”
 Dr. Jeremy Levitt